NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-applications/lidar-biomass/calc-biomass_py.md

 markers = ndi.label(local_maxi)[0]
 ```

-Next we will create a mask layer of all of the vegetation points so that the watershed segmentation will only occur on the trees and not extend into the surrounding ground points.
+Next, create a mask layer of all of the vegetation points so that the watershed segmentation will only occur on the trees and not extend into the surrounding ground points.
 Since 0 represent ground points in the CHM, setting the mask to 1 where the CHM is not zero will define the mask

 ```python